tmtsoftware/csw/docs/src/main/services/alarm.md

 ## setSeverity

-Used to set the severity of given alarm
+Used to set the severity of given alarm in the alarm store

 Scala
 :   @@snip [AlarmClientExampleTest.scala](../../../../examples/src/main/scala/csw/services/alarm/AlarmServiceClientExampleApp.scala) { #setSeverity-scala }